Azure/AppService/_posts/2020-12-18-deploying-to-network-secured-sites.md

     - Networking
 ---

-With the recently-announced [Private Endpoints integration]() you can block inbound access from the internet to your web app.
+With the recently-announced [Private Endpoints integration](https://azure.github.io/AppService/2020/10/06/private-endpoint-app-service-ga.html) you can block inbound access from the internet to your web app.
 Before this integration, developers would need to use an App Service Environment (ASE) if they wanted to host their network-secured applications on App Service.
 With the combination of the Virtual Network (VNet) and Private Endpoint integrations on App Service, you can secure your site's inbound and outbound requests respectively.

 This is great for organizations that want the network security without the added cost of an ASE.
 However, if inbound access to your site is blocked, that can disrupt your existing delivery pipeline if you were not using Private Endpoints before.
 This article will walk through the process of installing an Azure DevOps agent on a Virtual Machine (VM) to deploy to a site secured with VNet and Private Endpoints.

 > This article assumes some familiarity with Virtual Networks.
-If you are new to Azure Networking, please see this [Microsoft Learning Path]().
+If you are new to Azure Networking, please see this [Microsoft Learning Path](https://docs.microsoft.com/learn/modules/network-fundamentals/).

 ## Solution Overview

+This guide will walk through the process of deploying a Virtual Machine Scale Set (VMSS) and web app into two subnets of the same virtual network.
+You wil use Azure DevOps to install a build agent on the virtual machines and configure your DevOps Pipeline to run on those agents.
+Finally, you will enable private endpoints so the site cannot be reached from the public internet.

 ## Prerequisites